Unveiling the Black Box of PLMs with Semantic Anchors: Towards Interpretable Neural Semantic Parsing: Conclusion

 \section{Conclusion}

 In this paper, we address the two major issues inside the PLM-based semantic parsers.
 We design two intermediate supervision tasks, \textit{Semantic Anchor Extraction} and \textit{Semantic Anchor Alignment}, to guide the PLM training through a novel self-adaptive hierarchical decoder architecture.
-Extensive experiments show our model can consistently outperform the PLM baselines and achieve new SOTA on \textsc{Overnight} and \textsc{KQA Pro} datasets.
-Further analysis indicates that the framework can significantly reduce hallucination errors and demonstrate improved interpretability.
+Extensive experiments show our framework can significantly reduce hallucination errors and demonstrate improved model intrinsic interpretability compared to the PLM baselines.